 The Garibaldi Veterinary Hospital team is dedicated to providing compassionate and progressive care throughout the life of your pet.
 Our philosophy is to focus on disease prevention as a means to extend and enhance your pet’s life.
-Voted “Friendliest Staff” in the Squamish Chief Reader’s Choice Awards in 2015 and 2016, our team of caring professionals is dedicated to helping your pet achieve optimal health.
+Voted “Best Veterinary Services” in the Squamish Chief Reader’s Choice Awards in 2016 and 2017, our team of caring professionals are dedicated to helping your pet achieve optimal health.

 Dr. Tom Honey